Best 65 inch TV Buying Guide: Welcome to What Hi-Fi?'s round-up of the best 65 inch TVs you can buy in 2019.

 Read the full Sony KD-65XG9505 review

-Another great Sony 4K TV.
-This midrange TV combines some of the best features of the top-end with a price that’s affordable to more people.
+The 2018 version of the Sony above is still available and makes a great choice if you want to save some money on your next TV.
+This mid-range model combines some of the best features of 2018's top-end TVs with a price that’s affordable to more people.
 Strong colours, smooth motion processing, impressive black levels.
 It may not be a bells and whistles OLED, but this Sony LCD set is a great all-round option.
 And look at that price for a 65-inch TV.

 Read the full Sony KD-65XF9005 review

 Sony's flagship Master Series OLED TV aims to get closer to the content creator's intention than ever before.
 And it does a mighty fine job of doing so.
 If the combination of brilliant motion processing, excellent detail levels and impressive upscaling isn't enough to convince you to give this TV an audition, the Sony KD-65AG9 has an extra trick up its sleeve: Its next-gen acoustic surface tech delivers some of the most impressive sounds we've ever heard from a flatscreen TV.
 You can even use the TV as the centre speaker in a surround sound system thanks to the standard speaker terminals on its rear.